conversejs/converse.js/.github/CONTRIBUTING.md

 ## Support questions

-The Github issue tracker is used for bugs reports and feature requests, not for general tech support.
+The Github issue tracker is used for bug reports and feature requests, not for general tech support.

-For support, you can join your [XMPP webchat](https://inverse.chat/#converse/room?jid=discuss@conference.conversejs.org).
+For support, you can join our [XMPP webchat](https://inverse.chat/#converse/room?jid=discuss@conference.conversejs.org).
 Instead of the webchat, you can also open the room in your XMPP client, [click here](xmpp://discuss@conference.conversejs.org?join).

 You can also ask questions on [StackOverflow](https://stackoverflow.com/questions/tagged/converse.js)